 Forestry, like most global business sectors, is undergoing a digital transformation.
 As such, it was critical for the application to be cloud-based, explains Jones, because it allows Remsoft Operations to pull in information from other business systems on-premise or other cloud applications.
 Modern systems are seldom isolated on in-house servers or mainframe computers and can easily “talk to each other” in the cloud.
 In addition, Remsoft Operations users need only an internet connection to have the entire supply chain at their fingertips.

-The response to everyday problems that arise in forestry operations, such as a sudden temporary mill closure, have downstream impacts in the short and long term.
+The response to everyday problems that arise in daily forestry operations, such as a sudden temporary mill closure, have downstream impacts in the short and long term.
 Remsoft’s powerful optimization technology can be leveraged within Remsoft Operations to increase planning agility and precision.
 Planners can collaborate and evaluate the various scenarios that result from different decisions to help decide on the best path forward.

 “Optimization is a huge advantage,” Jones says, “A lot of the value add is coming from that optimization integration.
 We’re using mathematical optimization as a science to solve complex business problems.”

 Optimization provides the ability to analyze numerous scenarios with countless variables quickly.
 As a forestry supply chain planning tool, prescriptive analytics can assess a range of scenarios and calculate the best outcome, considering both operational and financial variables.
 The best outcome is one that considers downstream consequences while managing day-to-day operations, such as harvesting, delivery, transport, and inventory.
 By integrating financial information with wood flow management, margin forecasting is more accurate.

 However, Jones also points out that “optimization would not be as valuable if it didn’t get executed upon.”